 Why is social media so popular?
-Two primary reasons — for people of all ages — include a love of “sharing” (46 percent) and searching for “entertaining or funny” content (39 percent).
+According to Pew Research Center, the two primary reasons — for people of all ages — include a love of “sharing” (46 percent) and searching for “entertaining or funny” content (39 percent).
 Women also list “learning about ways to help others” (35 percent) and “receiving support from people in your network” (29 percent) as major excuses to log in.

 These all sound like healthy reasons to use social media.
-Nothing to worry about, so… what are parents afraid of?
+But there are some risks to be aware of, particularly for tweens and teens.

-Social media, like other technology examined in this series, has the potential to provide enormous benefits or catastrophic damage to your child’s frame of mind.
-It’s safe in proper doses that are cautiously monitored; but it can be harmful if obsessively used with wide-open access to age-inappropriate content.
+Social media, like other technology examined in this series, has the potential to benefit or harm your child’s state of mind.
+It’s safe when used moderately with supervision, but it can be harmful if used obsessively with access to age-inappropriate content.

-This finding was echoed by a 2013 University of Michigan study in which researchers report the more time participants spent on Facebook, “the more their life satisfaction levels declined over time.”
-The study noted that this negative effect didn’t happen from interacting with others in real life.
+Multiple studies have suggested that time spent on Facebook causes users to feel less happy and more anxious.
+A 2013 University of Michigan study found the more time participants spent on Facebook, the more their life satisfaction levels declined over time.
 On the surface, Facebook is an invaluable resource for fulfilling the basic human need for social connection.
 Rather than enhancing well-being, however, these findings suggest that Facebook may undermine it.

 Am I too fat?

-An earlier study conducted by The Center for Eating Disorders at Sheppard Pratt in Baltimore reached the same conclusion, with these dismaying statistics: “32 percent of users feel sad when comparing Facebook photos of themselves to those of their friends… 37 percent feel they need to change specific parts of their body when comparing their photos to others’, and… 44 percent wish they had the same body or weight as a friend when looking at the photos.”
+Some studies have found that spending time on Facebook leads young women to compare their bodies to those of their friends, and to have negative feelings about their own bodies.
+One study conducted by The Center for Eating Disorders at Sheppard Pratt in Baltimore found that more than thirty percent of users feel sad when comparing Facebook photos of themselves to those of their friends, and feel they need to change specific parts of their body when comparing their photos to others.

-A study published May 2014 in the Journal of Adolescent Health studied 1,563 tenth graders from five Southern California high schools to determine how much social media use affects adolescent risk behaviors like smoking, drinking, and doing drugs.
-The researchers’ conclusions were disturbing.
-They warn: “Exposure to risky online content had a direct impact on adolescents’ risk behaviors… friends’ online behaviors should be considered a viable source of peer influence.”
+Virtual peer pressure can be powerful.
+A study published May 2014 in the Journal of Adolescent Health studied 1,563 tenth graders from five Southern California high schools to determine how much social media use affects adolescent risk behaviors like smoking, drinking, and experimenting with drugs.
+The researchers found that seeing risky behavior on social media had a direct impact on adolescents’ risk-taking behaviors.

 Parenting in the age of technology

-In the end, it’s vital to remember that your kids are watching you.
-The old adage “Do as I say, not as I do” just doesn’t work when it comes to technology.
-If your face is pasted to an electronic screen most of the time, your impressionable offspring will consider that normal — and do the same.
+And remember that your kids are watching you.
+If you’re using your phone all day, your child will consider that normal — and do the same.
 Shut off all gizmos regularly and enjoy face-to-face conversation.
 Take your children outside, without digital toys, and enjoy the wind, sunshine, trees, and flowers.
 Growing brains need the kind of nourishment that technology — no matter how sophisticated and bewitching — can never supply.